How to Hang Lights for Christmas

 More Christmas Lights Hanging Tips

-How to hang string lights outdoors without nails?
+How do you hang string lights outdoors without nails?

-- The easiest method is to use plastic hooks and clips.
-They are inexpensive, easy to install and remove and hold all types of Christmas lights with ease.
+The easiest method is to use plastic hooks and clips.
+They are inexpensive and simple to install and remove.
+Plastic hooks and clips can hold all types of Christmas lights with ease.

-How to put Christmas lights on a tree?
+How do you put Christmas lights on a tree?

 Shop our selection of Christmas light accessories and more today.
 The Home Depot delivers online orders when and where you need them.